Len Lye: Career

 Many of his kinetic works can be found at the Govett-Brewster Art Gallery in New Plymouth, Taranaki including a 45-metre high Wind Wand near the sea.
 The Water Whirler, designed by Lye but never realised in his lifetime, was installed on Wellington's waterfront in 2006.
 His "Tangibles" were shown at MOMA in New York in 1961 and are now found worldwide.
-In 1977, Len Lye returned to his homeland to oversee the first New Zealand exhibition of his work at the Govett-Brewster Art Gallery.
+In 1977, Len Lye returned to his homeland to oversee the first New Zealand exhibition of his work at the Govett-Brewster Art Gallery at that time under the directorship of Ron O'Reilly.
 Shortly before his death in 1980, Lye and his supporters established the Len Lye Foundation, to which he gave his work.
 The gallery is the repository for much of this collection, employing a full-time curator to ensure its preservation and appropriate exhibition.

 Lye was a maverick, never fitting any of the usual art historical labels.
 Although he did not become a household name, his work was familiar to many film-makers and kinetic sculptors – he was something of an "artist's artist", and his innovations have had an international influence.
 He is also remembered for his colourful personality, amazing clothes, and highly unorthodox lecturing style (he taught at New York University for three years).

 The 21st century has seen renewed international interest in Lye's career with retrospectives held at the Pompidou Centre, Paris in 2000, an Australian touring exhibition organised in 2001 by the Art Gallery of NSW, Sydney, at ACMI, Melbourne in 2009, and at Ikon Gallery, Birmingham, UK in 2010.
 Similarly, in New Zealand, surveys have been shown at the Gus Fisher Gallery, Auckland in 2009, and City Gallery Wellington in 2013.
-The University of Auckland staged an opera about his life in 2012.
+The University of Auckland staged an opera Len Lye the opera, composed by Eve de Castro-Robinson, about his life in 2012.